Request Request an Appointment Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Map

 That might sound a little unscientific, and thankfully, modern science has greatly enhanced our understanding of how acupuncture works.
 It is generally believed that the needles stimulate certain parts of the brain, which in turn leads to reduced pain and increased relaxation.
 Studies indicate that acupuncture can have other benefits as well, such as reducing symptoms of depression and providing relief from migraines.

-How Often Will I Need to Attend Acupuncture Sessions?
+How Often Will I Need to Attend Medical Acupuncture Sessions?

 That really depends on how you respond to the treatment.
 Some patients notice remarkable results after just one session, while for others, they experience the best results after several visits.
 After you condition is stabilized, you won’t have to come in for acupuncture as often as you did at the beginning of your treatment.
 However, coming in for occasional sessions may help you remain healthy and pain-free.